hoelsner/product-database/README.md

 After a successful provisioning process, the Product Database runs inside the VM and is available at **http://localhost:16000**.

+### Update an existing installation

+If you want to update an existing installation, you just need to re-run the Ansible playbook with a new `site_source_branch` value, e.g. `0.4`.
+If you want to use the latest development version, set the value to `master`.
+Please create a backup of the server before running the update.

-# Cisco EoX APIs within the Product Database
+## Cisco EoX APIs within the Product Database

 This version is capable to synchronize the local database with the Cisco EoX API.
 More information about the API is available at [http://apiconsole.cisco.com](http://apiconsole.cisco.com) (Cisco Partner access only).
 Please note the